-If a Student Baseline profile is created with the restriction that the camera is not allowed and the lock settings is set to orange (Non editable by school), then any Conditional profile built on top of this Student Baseline profile will also not allow the use of the camera (and the school administrator will not be allowed to change this).
+If a Student Baseline profile is created with the restriction that the camera is not allowed and the lock settings are set to orange (Non-editable by school), then any Conditional profile built on top of this Student Baseline profile will also not allow the use of the camera (and the school administrator will not be allowed to change this).

 Easily understandable naming is also recommended here as it can become quite difficult to manage if this is not simply named.
 On a more practical note and to follow on from the baseline example, we recommend naming a Conditional profile built on the Student Baseline profile: